jamesma100/jamesma100.github.io/_posts/2025-07-04-parser-combinators.md

 If we go back to our postal address discussion and try to parse something simple like a `FirstName`, we run into an issue: that is, our `stringParserG` function can only generate parsers for _specific_ strings.
-But a first name can be _any_ string given some condition, such as only containing letters in the alphabet.
+But a first name can be _any_ string given some condition, such as that containing only letters in the alphabet.
 This means we need another function that can generate a string parser _for some condition_.

 Luckily, there is a function called `span` defined in `GHC.List` that does just this!
 It takes a string and a boolean function and returns a tuple of two elements: everything it could greedily match and the rest of the string.